GjjvdBurg/paper2remarkable/README.md

 The program aims to be flexible to the exact source URL, so for many of the academic sources you can either provide a URL to the abstract page or to the PDF file.
-If you have an source that you would like to see added to the list, let me know!
+If you have a source that you would like to see added to the list, let me know!

 ``paper2remarkable`` takes the source URL and: